-- What Is a Through the Wall Air Conditioner?
+- What Is a Through-the-Wall Air Conditioner?

-- How Does a Through the Wall Air Conditioner Work?
+- How Does a Through-the-Wall Air Conditioner Work?

-- Features of Through the Wall Air Conditioner
+- Features of Through-the-Wall Air Conditioner

 - Make Through the Wall Air Conditioners Smart!

-- How to Install Through the Wall Air Conditioner?
+- How to Install Through-the-Wall Air Conditioner?

-- Cost to Install a Through the Wall Air Conditioner
+- Cost to Install a Through-the-Wall Air Conditioner

 - The Downside of Having a Wall AC

-What Is a Through the Wall Air Conditioner?
+What Is a Through-the-Wall Air Conditioner?

-Through-the-wall air conditioners are very much similar to window ACs or heat pumps.
-The main difference is that while window air conditioners are designed to sit inside your window frame, through the wall ACs are intended to sit in an opening made in your building’s wall.
+Through-the-wall air conditioners are quite similar to window units.
+The main difference lies in the placement of these units.
+While window air conditioners are designed to sit inside your window frame, through-the-wall ACs are intended to sit in an opening in your building’s wall.

-While window ACs tend to obstruct your view from the window, through the wall ACs free up your window space.
-However, more work is required as you need to create an opening in your wall.
-Let’s take a look at the major differences in detail.
+Window ACs tend to obstruct your view from the window.
+On the contrary, through-the-wall ACs free up your window space and provide a more decluttered look to your room.
+However, more work is required to install these types of ACs as you need to create an opening in your wall.

-Differences Between Window Air Conditioners and Through the Wall Air Conditioners
+Differences Between Window Air Conditioners and Through-the-Wall Air Conditioners

 1. Location and Installation

-A major difference between through the wall air conditioners and window air conditioners is the location to install both the air conditioners.
-Through the wall air conditioners are installed into an exterior wall.
-They require a permanent opening in a wall and thus are not suitable if you’re renting a place.
+Through-the-wall air conditioners are installed into an exterior wall.
+They require a permanent wall opening and thus are unsuitable if you’re renting a place.

 On the other hand, window air conditioners are installed within the boundaries of the window frame, but they block your view from the window.
 These air conditioners do not require permanent installation and can be removed easily.

-While through the wall ACs are permanent, window air conditioners can be removed when you don’t need them.
+While through-the-wall ACs are permanent, window air conditioners can be removed when you don’t need them.
 You can store them away during winter and free up your window space, making them very flexible!

-The Similarities Between Through the Wall and Window Air Conditioners
+The Similarities Between Through-the-Wall and Window Air Conditioners

-How Does a Through the Wall Air Conditioner Work?
+How Does a Through-the-Wall Air Conditioner Work?

-Features of Through the Wall Air Conditioner
+Features of Through-the-Wall Air Conditioner

 Washable Air Filter